 How many students get admitted to top 15 schools every year?
 About 5000, and that is a from a global pool of applicants.
 That data alone should tell you there isn't a huge difference between them.

-From: lissenup
+From: lissenup To: vanta

 smart does not always equal successful.